JoseDeFreitas/awesome-youtubers/CONTRIBUTING.md

 - If the "Featured playlists" section is shorter than 124 characters, add a `\` symbol and a `<br/>` tag on the line below.
 Otherwise, don't do it.
 This is an important field as people can find more easily the related videos of the channel.
 - Pay attention to all the other characters: dots, commas, asterisks, etc.
-- Append it at the bottom of the chosen section.
+- Append the youtuber at the end of the chosen section.
 - Before making the pull request, make sure the layout looks good.

 ## Format for the pull request message